-TOPICS 1

-Started trial use of digital vehicle auction data forms at the Nagoya auction site
+TOPICS 1 Started trial use of digital vehicle auction data forms at the Nagoya auction site

 USS has started using digital auction data forms on a trial basis at the Nagoya auction site.
 Information obtained from this trial use is expected to result in the use of these forms at other auction sites beginning in the fiscal year ending in March 2022.
 In addition, USS has developed an app exclusively for these digital forms.
-Using this system will allow inputting all information needed for auction data forms by using a tablet or other device.
-This format will be easier to use for members and make auctions more efficient.
-We plan to explore even more ways to use this technology.
+Using this system will allow inputting all more ways to use this technology.